By: J. Scott Robertson, Esq., Auto Accident Attorney

 As a result, almost all insurance adjusters will refuse to make a settlement for a personal injury claim until you navigate the Medicare Secondary Payer gauntlet.
 This is a very difficult and time consuming process, even for most attorneys.
 There are several procedural steps, and not all of them are with MSPRC.
 The average hold time to speak to a live person at MSPRC is more than an hour.
 Once you do talk to a live person, they are not helpful, and usually do not follow through on what they promise will be done.
 They always state that any action will take at least 60 days, but often 60 days come and go with no action.

-At Robertson & Robertson, P.A., we are very experienced in dealing with MSPRC regarding Medicare’s right of recovery.
+At Robertson & Robertson, Accident & Injury Attorneys, we are very experienced in dealing with Medicare's Benefits Coordination & Recovery Center (BCRC) regarding Medicare’s right of recovery.
 While this is still a time consuming process, you can be assured that we know how to cut through the red tape, dispute the frequent errors made in Medicare’s repayment demand, and minimize amount of the final repayment to Medicare.

 There is some good news in all of this: Medicare will reduce its lien to share in the costs of hiring an attorney, as well as any costs in the case (they are required to do so by federal statute).
 Oddly, Medicare will not calculate their final lien amount until AFTER a settlement of the personal injury insurance claim.
 We know how to obtain up-to-date lien information on a real-time basis so that the final Medicare lien can be predicted as accurately as possible when negotiating a settlement.

-I recommend calling us today at 410-749-9111 for a free initial consultation if you have received a letter from Medicare, MSPRC, or a car insurance company regarding the repayment to Medicare of conditional medical expense payments.
+I recommend calling us today at 410-749-9111 for a free initial consultation if you have received a letter from Medicare, Medicare's Benefits Coordination & Recovery Center (BCRC), Medicare Coordination of Benefits and Recovery (COB&R), MSPRC, or a car insurance company regarding the repayment to Medicare of conditional medical expense payments.
 I recommend doing so before filling out any paperwork.
+If you are Medicare eligible, you must report any potential recovery to Medicare, even if you do not believe that Medicare paid any accident-related bills.
+Call us to proactively handle your case and insure these essential steps are handled properly.

 Keep in mind that we are most often able to resolve claims without a lawsuit, because we know how to coordinate insurance coverages, properly present the information to the insurance companies to ensure a full and fair evaluation, and to coordinate the settlement to minimize the amounts you have to pay for insurance liens and medical bills from your settlement.